MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 The Power Automate Premium license is a user level license.
 All user level licenses (Power Automate Premium, Microsoft 365, Dynamics 365) are tenant level licenses.
 The user can use the flow in all environments without having to buy a separate license.

-### Can a Power Automate Hosted RPA add-on be used as a Power Automate Unattended RPA add-on?
+### Can a Power Automate Hosted Process license be used as a Power Automate Process license?

-Yes, you can use the Power Automate Hosted RPA add-on capacity in two ways:
+Yes, you can use the Power Automate Hosted Process capacity in two ways:
-- For hosted machines and hosted machine groups
+- Hosted machines and hosted machine groups.
-- To run desktop flows (RPA) in unattended mode that can be applied to a local, remote desktop, or other virtualized environment
+- As a Process license that can be used for unattended robotic process automation (unattended RPA) on your on-premises machine, or flows that are part of a business process.

 ### Can Microsoft 365 customers create solution-aware flows and child flows?